Golf Course Architects

 Scroll down

-Global reach with a local presence.
 Clayton, DeVries & Pont is the partnership of three of the world’s most experienced golf course architects.

 For over a century, the best architects have worked within partnerships.
 From Colt, Alison & Morrison to Fowler & Simpson to MacKenzie & Maxwell, the sum of the parts was always greater than the individual no matter how talented the individuals in question.
-Clayton, DeVries & Pont has been founded on the same principles.
+CDP has been founded on the same principles.

 Mike Clayton Partner

 After a very successful amateur career which included victory in the 1978 Australian Amateur and the 1977 and 1981 Victorian Amateurs, Mike turned professional in 1981 and played on the Australasian Tour until 2007, winning seven times.
 He was also a regular participant on the European Tour from 1982 to 2000.
-He formed Michael Clayton Golf Design in 1995 in partnership with John Sloan and the late Bruce Grant.
-In 2010, that business morphed into Ogilvy Clayton, which later became OCCM.
-Mike is a renowned writer, speaker and broadcaster.
-His views on the relevance of period architecture in the modern era are required reading and listening for anyone who is a student of golf and golf design.
-He is one of the southern hemisphere’s most highly rated architects, whose work has received critical acclaim on a worldwide basis.

 Mike DeVries Partner